yiruyang2025/yiruyang2025.github.io/_projects/3_project.md

 - Diffusion: 5 steps, beta=[0.0001, 0.02]， Scaling residuals: std=1.2004 -> 0.1551

 **Overview**

+- `Stop diffusing, start addressing.
+Our neural network is just a hash function with a better PR team.`

 - We demonstrate that, under high-performance hardware (H200) conditions, constructing a geometry-aligned discrete hash field is the optimal solution for handling high-frequency garment details compared to stacking deep MLPs.
 - By defining the diffusion process `within the residual hash space`, we achieve 📍 `per-point refinement cost` does not scale with geometric complexity for complex nonlinear folds.